iPhone 11 Pro

 Apple is including an 18W USB-C adapter and a USB-C to Lightning cable in the box with the iPhone 11 Pro and Pro Max, allowing for fast charging speeds.
 With fast charging, the iPhone can charge to 50 percent within 30 minutes.

 The iPhone 11 Pro and Pro Max feature Intels modems with Gigabit-class LTE, 4x4 MIMO, and LAA for speeds up to 1.6Gb/s, Wi-Fi 6 support (802.11ax), Bluetooth 5.0, Dual-SIM with eSIM, and an Apple-designed U1 Ultra Wideband chip that improves spatial awareness and allows for better indoor tracking.
-In iOS 13.1, the chip will allow for directionally aware suggestions for AirDrop.
+In iOS 13.1, the chip allows for directionally aware suggestions for AirDrop.

 Apple is offering the iPhone 11 Pro and Pro Max in 64, 256, and 512GB capacities with prices that start at $999 for the 11 Pro and $1099 for the Pro Max.